Digital Religion

 Best Student Paper Award (runner-up), Global Communication and Social Change Division, International Communication Association (ICA)

-Female Representations on Chinese Media
+Cultural Representations in Chinese Media

 He, Y. & Liu, L. (2024) To fight, to confront, and to resist: Exploring the media representation of Chinese Zhangjie in Sister.
 Feminist Media Studies. https://doi.org/10.1080/14680777.2024.2346764